arthurmezaonik/portfolio_project_5/README.md

 ### Newsletter Sign Up

-Used Mailchimp to add a newsletter for on the footer.
+I used Mailchimp to add a newsletter on the footer.

 ![Newsletter](static/images/readme/newsletter.PNG)